rothos/lexitron/README.md

 Lexitron
 ==============================================================================

-A regex search engine for the English language.
+A command-line regex search engine for the English language.

 Requirements